Complete convergence theorem for a two-level contact process: Block construction and proof of Theorem 1

 \begin{lemma} For any finite $A\subset\mathbb{Z}^d$ and any $N\geq1$,

 \end{lemma}

-\begin{proof} First, we see the limit as $ L\to\infty $ is $P^A(|B_t|\geq N)$.
-We then suppose we have fleas at $ N $ sites at time $ s $.
-To guarantee that the fleas go extinct, we only need the following set of events: The death of an animal and the death of fleas happen in order at the $N$ sites before any spreading of animal or fleas can occur to or from these sites.
+\begin{proof} By the monotonicity of the process, we see that the limit as $ L\to\infty $ is $P(|B ^ A_t|\geq N)$.
+We then suppose that we have fleas at $ N $ sites at time $ s $.
+To guarantee that the fleas die out, we only need the following set of events: The death of an animal and the death of fleas happen in that order at the $N$ sites before any spreading of animal or fleas can occur to or from these sites.
 Thus the conditional extinction probability of the fleas can be bounded from below by a number which only depends on $ N $.
 By the martingale convergence theorem,